rudzainy/rudzainy.github.io-rosak/_posts/2023-12-25-activerecord-connectionnotestablished-restarting-postgres-for-rails.md

 ```

-I vaguely remember encountering this error message a while back.
+I vaguely remember encountering this error message a while back 🤔.
 I'm not certain what actually caused the error, however I figured restatrting Postgress would solve this.
 Here's how to do it.

-## Look for Postgres installation
+## 1. Look for Postgres Installation

 My current setup has Postgres installed with Homebrew.